Akhil-Sharma-26/void/README.md

 # void
 ## MOST URGENT AND IMPORTANT
-1. Collect the data-set and organize it on the cloud.
+- [x] Collect the data-set and organize it on the cloud.
-2. Planing the overall functionality of the website.
+- [ ] Planing the overall functionality of the website.
 ## TODO
-1. Simpler Hashing for email_verification token, As the current hashing pattern disrupts the URL.
+- [x] Simpler Hashing for email_verification token, As the current hashing pattern disrupts the URL.
-2. Button on the profile page for email verification and forgot password. using `useState` hook.
+- [x] Button on the profile page for email verification and forgot password. using `useState` hook.
-3. backend of `forget-password`
+- [ ] backend of `forget-password`
-4. Editing the `unique` page of every user at `/profile/[id]`
+- [ ] Editing the `unique` page of every user at `/profile/[id]`
-5. Improving the overall UI of the app.
+- [ ] Improving the overall UI of the app.
-6. Implementation of `toasts`
+- [x] Implementation of `toasts`
+- [ ] Design the modals for profile prictures etc. and the unique feed for each user.
+- [ ] Backend for the feed.